RECAP: “House of the Dragon” Season 2 FINALE

 But it was.
 This was the note the showrunners decided to leave the viewers on.
 No climactic battles.
 No stunning reversals of fortune.
 No incredible speeches to captivate characters or the viewers alike.
 Just a lot of people reflecting on their actions, and others continuing to gear up for war.

-I suspect the showrunners were trying to make the point that war the slow, agonizing result of a small number of people making a great number of terrible decisions, often for terrible reasons.
+I suspect the showrunners were trying to make the point that war is the slow, agonizing result of a small number of people making a great number of terrible decisions, often for terrible reasons.
 And while those people make their plans, the smallfolk can do nothing but wait in a kind of half-life, knowing that they’re already likely dead.
 Thematically that is potent stuff.
 As a TV show?
 It doesn’t work.
 This show is, first and foremost, an entertainment venture, and this episode was not entertaining.

 The season overall has been a very rough ride (more on that later), but this episode in particular was a colossal disappointment.
 And I don’t think the show has built up enough good will to leave its audience with a flaccid stopping point like this, so early in its run.
-If we can’t count on you to dunk on a season finale, what exactly can we expect you to deliver?
+If we can’t count on you to dunk on a season finale, on what exactly can we expect you to deliver?

 Below find my thoughts on the various plotlines, organized by MOST important to the LEAST.
 SPOILERS AHOY.
 Although…what was there to spoil?